 We should pay careful attention to the lessons to be learned here.
-Only too often a man's ministry is defeated because he yields to the temptation of ministering to himself, to make a display of his ministry and gift, and to permit his ministry to be defeated by a carnal ambition of using wrong means to gain power.
+Only too often a man's ministry is defeated because he yields to the temptation of ministering to himself, making a display of his ministry and gift, and permitting his ministry to be defeated by a carnal ambition of using wrong means to gain power.